morevna6/Amoc-Research-Program/PROJECT_STATUS.md

 ## Next Status Update

-The next update should occur when:
+The next status update should occur when the first defined component of:

+> **Module 0.2 — Scientific Methodology**

-> **0.1.4 — Scope and Limitations** is completed and published.
+is completed and published.

 At that point:

-* `0.1.4` will be marked complete;
-* Module 0.1 progress will advance to **4 of 6**;
+* Module 0.2 progress will be recorded;
-* the current milestone will become `0.1.4 — Scope and Limitations`;
+* the current milestone will be updated;
-* the next milestone will become `0.1.5 — Intended Audience`;
+* the next methodological milestone will be identified;
-* the repository structure will be updated to include `0.1.4-scope-and-limitations.md`;
+* the repository structure will include the Module 0.2 directory and its initial document;
-* the changelog will record the new milestone;
+* the changelog will record the beginning of the scientific-methodology stage;
-* the reference register will be updated if the document introduces new external scientific sources.
+* the reference register will be updated where new external methodological sources are introduced.